HansBilliet/CockpitHardwareHUB_v2/readme.md

 - Devices are hot swappable

 ### Concept
-The tool listens for `Win32_SerialPort` devices and identifies hardware using the PNPDevice string format `USB\VID_vvvv&PID_pppp nnnnnnn`.
+The tool listens for `Win32_SerialPort` devices and identifies hardware using the PNPDevice string format `USB\VID_vvvv&PID_pppp\nnnnnnn`.
 The string components include USB indication, VendorID, ProductID, and a unique serial number for each device.
+The tool allows to filter on specific VID, PID and/or Serial Number.

 ## Registration Process
 Devices undergo a registration process involving command-response sequences, such as: